-4. Register for courses - please respect the registration deadlines set by the academic calendar (September 10, 2018 and February 11, 2019).
-You can only register for courses after you have opened the university email account in person.
+4. Register for courses - please respect the registration deadlines set by the academic calendar .
+You can only register for courses after you have opened the university email account.

 6. Sign a tenancy agreement in your dormitory or private apartment.

 8. If you are an EU student, please go to the Population Register to register your place of residence.
-After you have registered your place of residence, please go to Citizenship and Migration Bureau (P. Pinna 4 or A. H. Tammsaare tee 47) to apply for the Estonian ID card.
-Please book an appointment online.
+After you have registered your place of residence, please go to Police and Border Guard Board (P. Pinna 4 or A. H. Tammsaare tee 47) to apply for the Estonian ID card Please book an appointment online.
 With the ID card you can use the public transportation for free in Tallinn, use it as a library card, and electronically load money onto the card to make copies.

-11. Consider whether you need to open a bank account in Estonia.
+12. Consider whether you need to open a bank account in Estonia.
 Opening the bank account is free of charge for residents of the EU.
 For non-residents opening the account can cost around 200 euros.
-With a document proving your student status at Tallinn University, you can open the bank account for free in Swedbank and LHV Bank.
+You can check out the options Wise.com and revolut.com can offer.